leaduncker/SimpleEvidenceOpt/README.md

 # SimpleEvidenceOpt

 This repository contains code to perform simple Emprirical Bayesian Evidence Optimization for Spatio-Temporal receptive fields.
 The code flexibly combines different covariance functions for the spatial and temporal component of the receptive field.
+The script demo.m shows a simple example for how to use the code.

 ## Available Covariance Functions
 * Automatic Smoothness Determination [1]